Automattic/pushpress/readme.txt

 === Plugin Name ===
-Contributors: josephscott, automattic
+Contributors: josephscott, automattic, westi
 Plugin Name: PushPress
 Tags: pubsubhubbub, push, WordPress.com
 Requires at least: 2.9
-Tested up to: 3.2
+Tested up to: 3.6
 License: GPLv2

 Add PubSubHubbub support to your WordPress site, with a built in hub.